seb86/github-to-wordpress-update-readme-script/README.md

 ## Final Notes

 - This will checkout the remote version of your GitHub repository.
-- Use at your own risk of course :smile:
+- Use at your own risk of course 😄